I’m sad to say the Techstars Detroit Accelerator has been wound down.

 A humbling remark that distills the essence of the Detroit Mobility Accelerator program: to help founders succeed.

 That’s why I’m continuing to support the AutoMobili-D exhibit at the 2020 North American International Auto Show.
-To help founders succeed with working with the Industry of Detroit.
+To help founders succeed by working with the Industry of Detroit.

 And to continue my mission to change founders’ perception of doing business with the Industry of Detroit.